zainulariffn/odin-rock_paper_scissors/README.md

 ## Introduction

-Welcome to my first project: the classic Rock, Paper, Scissors game, built with pure JavaScript as part of The Odin Project curriculum.
+Welcome to my first JavaScript project: the classic Rock, Paper, Scissors game, built with pure JavaScript as part of The Odin Project curriculum.

 ## Description

 The game is build with the intention to be play using prompt.
 Each round the winners will be visible on the console.
-The game to be play with 5 rounds and who gets the highest score win.
+The game to be play best of 5 rounds, and who gets the three score win.
 Try to beat the computer cause it ain’t that easy!
 Feel free to play the game and report bug if any.

 ## Things i learned